ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ## Grant Response Parameters {#IANA-grant-response}

 This document defines a GNAP grant response, for which IANA is asked to create and maintain a new registry titled "Grant Response Parameters".
 Initial values for this registry are given in {{IANA-grant-response-contents}}.
-Future assignments and modifications to existing assignment are to be made through the Expert Review registration policy {{?RFC8126}}.
+Future assignments and modifications to existing assignment are to be made through the Specification Required registration policy {{?RFC8126}}.

 The DE is expected to ensure that all registrations follow the template presented in {{IANA-grant-response-template}}.
 The DE is expected to ensure that the response parameter's definition is sufficiently orthogonal to existing functionality provided by existing parameters.